wp-plugins/wp-ulike/readme.txt

 * Attention: `%START_WHILE%` And `%END_WHILE%` variables are very important and you should use them out of the frequent string.
 (Such as `<li></li>` tags sample in default template)

 == Changelog ==

+= 2.1 =
+* Added: New statistics design with screen options.
+* Added: New "Auto Display Position" setting in the budypress activities.
+* Added: Days pick option in the statistics page.
+* Added: "Screen Options" in the logs page.
+* Added: Help screen tabs in the settings page.
+* Added: Ajax button to remove the items from log pages.
+* Added: supporting the date (date_i18n) in localized format.
+(Statistics Pages)
+* Added: Arabic Language File.
+(Thanks to Ahmad Ahwazi)
+* Fixes: Button visibility problem in the BuddyPress ajax loading.
+* Fixes: Toggle switch problem in admin area.
+* Fixes: Second parameter warning in json_encode()
+* Fixes: Small Bugs
+* Updated: Persian language file.
+(Thanks Me :))

 = 2.0 =
 * Added: New Statistics Page with many useful tools ("Line Charts", "Pie Chart", "Summary Stats" ) :)